nonrice/dank-memer-grinder/README.md

+### This repository has been archived.
+I do not plan on maintaining or improving any part of this project.
+The project still works in its current state.

 # Dank Memer Grinder
 An automessaging script made to automatically get items and money in the ever-popular [Dank Memer Discord Bot](https://www.dankmemer.lol)